Siomay: Indonesian Fish Dumplings

 Meanwhile, the Chinese Shumai is usually served with light soy sauce or sweet chili sauce.

-I grew up eating these dumplings almost every week, which my family used to buy from a street vendor who went around our neighbourhood.
+I grew up eating these dumplings almost every week, which my family used to buy from a street vendor who went around our neighborhood.
 Now, I have to make them myself whenever I crave them.
 After tweaking the recipe so many times, I am now happy with the one I’m sharing here.

 Why You’ll Love These Fish Dumplings

-- Contrast Texture: They all create interesting texture combinations, from the soft, chewy dumplings to the crunchy peanut sauce and silky sweet soy sauce.
+- Contrast Texture: They all create interesting texture combinations, from the soft, chewy dumplings to the crunchy peanut sauce and silky, sweet soy sauce.

 - Easy Cooking: These fish dumplings are surprisingly easy and fairly quick to make.
 You’ll get to create these popular street foods in no time.